corker/FluentProjections/README.md

 2. Implement event denormalizers
 --

-To implement an event denormalizer inherit from FluentEventDenormalizer<_ProjectionClassName_> and define a behavior for events that has to be projected in a class constructor like it's shown below:
+To implement an event denormalizer inherit from FluentEventDenormalizer<_ProjectionClassName_> and define a behavior for events that have to be projected in a class constructor like it's shown below:

 ```
 /// <summary>